 9 Steps In Overcoming Driving Anxiety

-- Eat well: Food is good for your mood as well as controlling your sugar levels.
-Foods rich in simple sugars such as soft drinks, white bread, and pastries are most likely to trigger anxiety so avoid when you plan to drive.
+Food is good for your mood as well as controlling your sugar levels.
+Foods rich in simple sugars such as soft drinks, white bread, and pastries are most likely to driving trigger anxiety or panic attacks so avoid when you plan to drive.
 Drinking the previous night also causes sugar imbalances in your system.

-- Minimize coffee intake: Coffee is known to trigger anxiety.
+Coffee is known to trigger anxiety or panic attacks.
 Cut down on your consumption or stop it all altogether.

-- Positive affirmations: Instead of thinking of you anxious about tomorrow’s drive, tell yourself you can handle it.
-Always get rid of the scary thoughts in your mind with positive self-talk.
+Instead of thinking of you anxious about tomorrow’s drive, tell yourself you can handle it.
+Always get rid of the fear & scary thoughts in your mind with positive self-talk.

-- Desensitization: If you cannot even bring yourself to drive, start by sitting in a parked car.
+If you cannot even bring yourself to drive, start with exposure therapy such as sitting in a parked car.
 From here, you can sit in the car with the engine running, and then do little driving stunts such as parking the car and driving on the back road.
-A driving instructor may be of much help.
+With such incremental exposure, soon enough you’ll gain enough confidence while behind the wheel and overcome driving anxiety.
+A driving instructor or family member may be of much help.
+Others may also find virtual reality exposure therapy as the best place to start to over this anxiety or panic disorder.

-- Face it: It becomes impossible to overcome fear until you choose to face it.
-Accept you have anxiety but decide not to let it deter you from taking the wheels.
+It becomes impossible to overcome fear until you choose to face it.
+Accept you have driving anxiety but decide not to let it deter you from taking the wheels.
 If you can garner the courage to drive, do not stop driving.
-Avoiding driving only confirms your fears and strengthens it.
+Avoiding driving only confirms your fears and strengthens them.
 So do not stop.

-- Drive safe areas: Try driving in secure areas such as an empty parking lot, around the house or on roads that have less traffic.
+Try driving in secure areas such as an empty parking lot, around the house, or on roads that have less traffic.
+It will overcome your fear.
 The more you drive around, the easier you will find to cope with the anxiety.
 As the tension subsidizes, you will start noticing that driving is boring.
 This is a sign you have improved.

-- Control your emotions: You need to be able to control your feelings when you get anxious.
+You need to be able to control your feelings when you get anxious.
 Learn to calm down when you feel you have gripped the wheel too hard or is shaking.
+Staying calm, though a piece of fairly simple advice, is one of the effective relaxation techniques for dealing with driving anxiety and can also improve your reaction to driving emergencies.
 Brush off dangerous thoughts with positive affirmations.
 Pay attention to all signs of your anxiety and handle them until you are relaxed.

-- Seek help: Overcoming driving anxiety by yourself can be impossible especially if your anxiety has developed into a phobia.
-In such extreme cases, the help of other people especially a therapist is necessary.
-The therapist will recognize the cause of your fear and develop a program that suits you.
+Overcoming driving anxiety or fear by yourself can be impossible especially if your anxiety has developed into a driving phobia.
+In such extreme cases, the help of other people especially a mental health provider is necessary.
+The mental health therapist will recognize the cause of your fear and develop a program that suits you.

 Doctors may prescribe drugs to help you.
 Ensure you understand the side effects of these drugs and their use as some can be addictive while others can react dangerously with some food types or prescription drugs.

-Stressing situations always cause anxiety, and driving can be very stressful.
-However, driving anxiety should not bar you from enjoying this luxury.
-The above steps will help you overcome your fear and regain your independence behind the wheels.
+Stressing situations always cause anxiety disorder, and driving can be very stressful.
+However, above steps will help you overcome your driving anxiety and regain your independence behind the wheel.